 SAM NIEBRUGGE is a partner at Davis Graham & Stubbs LLP in Denver, Colorado.
 His practice focuses primarily on transactional matters for the oil and gas and mining industries.
 In addition to his work with oil and gas and mining producers at DGS, he worked in-house for a large independent oil and gas producer.
 He is experienced in drafting and negotiating purchase and sale, development, exploration, joint operating, farmout, and master services agreements, as well as various other agreements in the oil and gas and mining industries.
 He has experience in both asset and equity transactions.
 He also has extensive experience preparing all forms of title opinions covering fee, state, and federal lands.
 He is a trustee, member of the Financial Advisory Committee and Special Institutes Committee, and the co-chair of the Oil and Gas Section for the 2018 Annual Institute for the Rocky Mountain Mineral Law Foundation (RMMLF).
 He is also the former chair of the RMMLF Young Professionals Committee.
 He has authored several papers and spoken extensively to in-house counsel and at continuing legal education events on all matters associated with the oil and gas industry.

-ELIZABETH (BETH) ATKINSON RYAN is senior counsel at Concho Resources, Inc., Santa Fe, New Mexico, where she advises on New Mexico operations.
-Prior to moving in house with Concho, Beth was a partner with Carson Ryan, LLC in Roswell, New Mexico, where she focused her practice in the areas of oil and gas title examination, regulatory, complex transactions, corporate, public lands, and operational matters primarily for E&P companies operating in the State of New Mexico.
-After serving four years as a Member of the New Mexico Environmental Improvement Board, in 2015 Governor Susana Martinez appointed her to the New Mexico Game and Fish Commission where she seeks to achieve the State’s comprehensive wildlife management goals.
-Beth has been a Trustee for the Rocky Mountain Mineral Law Foundation since 2008, representing the New Mexico Bar Association.
-She also serves on the Lovelace Regional Hospital Board of Directors, and is active in the New Mexico Landman’s Association, New Mexico Oil and Gas Association, and the Independent Petroleum Association of New Mexico.
+ELIZABETH (“BETH”) ATKINSON RYAN is senior counsel at Concho Resources Inc., Santa Fe, New Mexico, where she advises asset teams on New Mexico operations, transactions, land, and regulatory matters.
+Prior to moving in house with Concho, Beth was a partner with Carson Ryan LLC in Roswell, New Mexico, where she focused her practice in the areas of oil and gas title examination, regulatory, complex transactions, corporate, public lands, and operational matters primarily for E&P companies operating in the State of New Mexico.
+After serving four years as a Member of the New Mexico Environmental Improvement Board (EIB), in 2015 Governor Susana Martinez appointed her to the New Mexico Game and Fish Commission where she served almost four years and sought to achieve the State’s comprehensive wildlife management goals.
+Beth has also served as a Trustee for the RMMLF since 2008, representing the New Mexico Bar Association.
+She also served on the Lovelace Regional Hospital Board of Directors, and in the New Mexico Landman’s Association, New Mexico Oil and Gas Association, and the Independent Petroleum Association of New Mexico.
 She is also an accomplished published author on issues ranging from appellate standards of review to oil and gas.
 Beth graduated from Texas Tech School of Law in May 2006.
-She has been married to Zack Ryan for fifteen years.
-They have two children: Belle (9 years old) and Kathryn (4 years old).
+She has been married to Zack Ryan for sixteen years.
+They have two children: Belle (10 years old) and Kathryn (6 years old).